Arrocero Piquigrueso

 Appearance: The Thick-billed Seed-finch is characterized by its thick, conical bill which is adapted for cracking open seeds.
 It has a black head, back, and wings, with a white belly and chest.
 The male has a bright yellow throat and breast, while the female has a duller yellow coloration.

-Habitat: The Thick-billed Seed-finch is typically found in grasslands, savannas, and agricultural areas with dense vegetation.
+Habitat: The Thick-billed Seed-finch is found in grasslands, savannas, and agricultural areas with dense vegetation.
 They are often seen foraging for seeds on the ground or in low shrubs.

-Behavior: These birds are primarily seed-eaters, feeding on a variety of grass and weed seeds.
+Behavior: These birds are seed-eaters, feeding on a variety of grass and weed seeds.
 They are known to form small flocks during the non-breeding season.
-They are known for their distinctive song, which is a series of high-pitched whistles.
+They are known for their song, which is a series of high-pitched whistles.

 Breeding: The Thick-billed Seed-finch builds its nest in dense vegetation low to the ground.
 The female lays 2-3 eggs, which are incubated for about 12-14 days.
 Both parents are involved in feeding and caring for the young.

-Conservation status: The Thick-billed Seed-finch is considered to be of Least Concern by the IUCN.
+Conservation Status: The Thick-billed Seed-finch is considered to be of Least Concern by the IUCN.

 MALE